Oxegen 2007: Line-up officially announced

 On 15 February, the official Oxegen website's home page disappeared to be replaced with a message that said: "Stand by for Oxegen 2007 news...".
-A number of acts were previously announced in a news flash on the official Oxegen website before being removed again.
+Some acts were previously announced in a news flash on the official Oxegen website before being removed again.
 This news flash seemed to indicate that Arctic Monkeys, Queens of the Stone Age and Eminem would be part of the line-up but, out of these three, only Queens of the Stone Age made an actual appearance (headlining the Green Room on the Saturday night).
 NME ran with a similar story (confirming Radiohead and Arctic Monkeys) in its special Oasis tribute edition with the notable exclusion of Eminem.

 The line-up was then officially announced at 10 am on Thursday 22 February on the official website, with the Independent and Phantom's exclusives proving very much to be true.
 On Wednesday 28 February, the official website announced more acts that were to play as the festival was officially launched.
 These included The Killers, Mika, Wu-Tang Clan and The Gossip.

-Ocean Colour Scene had also announced themselves on their official website as playing on Sunday 8 July, but according to the Oxegen website they were to play on the Saturday (which they eventually did).
+Ocean Colour Scene had also announced themselves on as playing on Sunday 8 July, but according to the Oxegen website they were to play on the Saturday (which they eventually did).

 On 2 April, the official Oxegen website announced 18 more bands to play at the 2007 festival.
 These included: Air, Little Man Tate, Queens of the Stone Age, Enter Shikari, Ocean Colour Scene, Bright Eyes, The Long Blondes, Black Rebel Motorcycle Club, The Saw Doctors, Avril Lavigne, Jamie T, The Maccabees, The Pigeon Detectives, The Hold Steady, Gogol Bordello and Sierra Leone's Refugee All Stars.